Claiming compensation when you’ve had an accident in a shop.

-Other accident scenarios may be easier to succeed on.
+Aside from spillages, other accident scenarios may be easier to succeed on.
 If you are injured by a broken shop fitting for instance, it is usually more difficult for the owner to show that a proper system has been followed.
 Such defects are likely to have been present longer than a spillage and should have been fixed long before your accident.

 If you cannot do all this yourself, get someone else to do it for you.
-As a last resort, get them to go back to the shop as soon as possible and do it.
+As a last resort, get them to go back to the shop as soon as possible to do it.

-Finally, if you have had an accident in a shop then speak to a specialist solicitor as soon as you can.
-Our specialist solicitors have many years of experience dealing with this type of personal injury claim and we can give you free initial advice about making a claim for compensation.
-And don’t forget, we deal with accident claims on a No Win – No Fee basis, guaranteeing that the client receives 100% of their compensation.
+Finally, if you have had an accident in a shop it is important to speak to a specialist solicitor as soon as you can.
+Our team of accident lawyers have many years of experience dealing with shop accidents.
+They can give you free initial guidance about making a claim for compensation.
+And don’t forget, we deal with accident claims on a No Win – No Fee basis, so worries about legal costs shouldn’t put you off.